lyuPang/CrossInitialization/README.md

 ## Dataset
 ### Image Dataset
-CelebA can be downloaded from [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+We use CelebA dataset to test our method, which can be downloaded from [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

-We also provide some images for testing in `./examples/input_images`, which are from CelebA.
+We also provide some images for testing in `./examples/input_images`, which are also from CelebA.

 ### Celeb Name Dataset
-Celeb names used in this project are from [Celeb Basis](https://github.com/ygtxr1997/CelebBasis/tree/main).
+The Celeb names `./examples/wiki_names_v2.txt` used in this project are from [Celeb Basis](https://github.com/ygtxr1997/CelebBasis/tree/main).
 We are very grateful for their contributions.

 ## Usage